sreenathzs1/ansible/README.md

-# ansible working code haxx
+# ansible working code
+# Checking shortcut keys to push and commit in intelj